dsekulic1/Betting-app/README.md

 # Betting-app
 Simple betting is to simulate an online betting app in which registered users can place bets on sports events.
-It is created using React.js on frontend, with Node.js, express and postgresql on backend.
+It is created using React.js on frontend, with Node.js (Express) and PostgreSQL on backend.
 Some Unit testing on backend is done using chai and mocha.
-For desing is use MUI
+MUI is used for design.

 ## The application should consist of:
 * A register page where users can sign up